runceel/ReactiveProperty/docs/docs/advanced/thread.md

     .ToReadOnlyReactiveProperty(scheduler: ImmediateScheduler.Instance);
 ```

-# Change the gloabl scheduler
+# Change the global scheduler

-Can change the ReactiveProperty's default scheduler using ReactivePropertyScheduler.SetDefault method.
+You can change the ReactiveProperty's default scheduler using `ReactivePropertyScheduler.SetDefault` method.

 ```csharp
 ReactivePropertyScheduler.SetDefault(TaskPoolScheduler.Default);